 In order to meet these goals, the Electrical and Computer Engineering Department has designed a program of study to prepare you for a rewarding and successful career.
 To give you the most flexibility after you graduate from our program, our courses provide a broad foundation in many areas of electrical and computer engineering.
 For those students seeking additional specialization in a particular area, the Electrical and Computer Engineering Department offers a variety of elective courses, as well as customized independent research courses that are tailored to the specific interests of the students and faculty.
 The program of study culminates with a capstone design experience that includes a competition with design teams from other colleges and universities in the southeastern U.S.

-During the two semesters prior to graduation, all electrical and computer engineering (ECE) cadets are required to take the Fundamentals of Engineering (FE) Examination as an early step toward licensure as a professional engineer.
+The ECE Department encourages all electrical and computer engineering (ECE) cadets to take and pass the Fundamentals of Engineering (FE) Examination as an early step toward licensure as a professional engineer.

 Honors in Electrical and Computer Engineering

 - Students may apply to the ECE Honors Program no earlier than the beginning of their third class year.
 The application form must be completed and submitted to the Registrar's Office through the ECE Department Head.

 - Applicants must have a minimum cumulative GPA of 3.00 and a minimum ECE GPA of 3.30.